Remembering Phillip Hughes: His career in pictures

 His move to South Australia also meant turning out for KFC T20 Big Bash League club Adelaide Strikers, scoring two fifties as the men in blue narrowly missed the finals.

-Almost a year after being dropped, Hughes, on the back of 158 for South Australia at the MCG, returned to the Test team to take on Sri Lanka in the 2012-13 summer.
+Almost a year after being dropped and on the back of 158 for South Australia in the Sheffield Shield at the MCG, Hughes returned to the Test team to take on Sri Lanka in the 2012-13 summer.

 He would miss out on that elusive fourth Test ton twice, grabbing a pair of 80s in his 243 runs for the series.